stoplightio/platform-docs/2.-workspaces/allowed-email-domains.md

 If their email address matches one of your Workspace's allow email domains, Stoplight will add them as a member to your Workspace with the role configured with the email domain.

-If their email address matches one of your Workspace's allow email domains, a pending "join request" will be created, which will require an approval from a Workspace Owner or Admin.
+If their email address **does not match** one of your Workspace's allow email domains, a pending "join request" will be created and an approval from a Workspace Owner or Admin will be required.